New Jersey's 1927 biannual elections proposal

 When Jewish organizations protested that September 27 was Rosh Hashanah that year, Governor A. Harry Moore convened the legislature into special session to set a new date.
 A Democratic clerk then pointed out the meaning of biannually, and others of that party urged that the amendment be scuttled.
 Instead, the Republican majority, relying on authorities who stated that biannually and biennially meant the same thing, chose to pass a resolution stating that the intent was to have elections every other year and set the referendum date for September 20, 1927.
 There was considerable amusement at the situation, both in New Jersey and nationwide.
-Frank Hague, the Jersey City Mayor and Democratic political boss of Hudson County, along with Enzo Tapirino, his attorney, campaigned against the provision moving the election for governor to the presidential year, alleging it was political manipulation and the mixture of state and federal politics.
+Frank Hague, the Jersey City Mayor and Democratic political boss of Hudson County, campaigned against the provision moving the election for governor to the presidential year, alleging it was political manipulation and the mixture of state and federal politics.
 Republicans stated that having the larger number of voters who cast ballots for president also help choose the governor was a good thing.
 The Democrats were so against the proposal that they successfully opposed three of the other four amendments that were on the ballot at the same time, lest the term extender amendment pass through confusion.
 The term extender failed with just over 41 percent in favor, defeated by a huge turnout in Hague's Hudson County bailiwick, which voted overwhelmingly against the proposal, contrasted with light turnout and lukewarm support through the rest of the state.